 Between solar systems, in deep space, there is silence as deep as infinity, which I sailed through for over one year.
 My ship, the Pea, was little more than a pod, my initial thrust was provided by a slingshot, and my acceleration was provided by a photon sail.
 You may think my employers miserly for not getting me a proper exploration vessel, but the choice was mine.
 Although the Pea itself was slow, it was the fastest, surest and cheapest way for me to escape from my purposeless, comfortable life.

-My job was to make a detailed scan of the ruins on the red planet Archion Prime, in order to establish that the planet was an unsuitable object of academic study and could be turned into a theme park.
+My job was to make a detailed scan of the ruins on the red planet Archion Prime, in order to establish that the planet was an unsuitable foracademic study and could be turned into an amusement park.
 Don’t fret if you love ruins as much as I do.
-My loyalty was not with my employers and no theme park was ever built.
+My loyalty was not with my employers and no park was ever built.

 As I lay in silence, staring at a tinted image of the approaching sun, I went into a trance.
-When I awoke, or came back to what at that point I called myself, the planet Archion Prime was in front of me.
-I beamed the message that I had safely arrived in ten thousand scrambled parts to my Department, and then went back to communication silence.
+When I awoke the planet Archion Prime was in front of me.
+I sent the message that I had safely arrived in ten thousand scrambled parts to my Department, and then went back to communication silence.

 I directed the Pea to do a loop around the sun at a speed that would give me several weeks to explore the planet.

 Archion Prime was a desert now, but in the past, for millions of years, it had been lush.
-Its forests, or what they became, carbon fuels, were the planet’s curse: despite spectacular technological advances, Archion technology depended primarily on coal for energy, which was abundant and cheap, but unfortunately turned rain into acid, and ultimately destroyed most plant life, save for spiny tumbleweeds and succulents.
+Its forests, or what they became, carbon fuels, were the planet’s curse: despite spectacular technological advances, the Archion civilization depended primarily on coal for energy, which was abundant and cheap, but unfortunately turned rain into acid, and ultimately destroyed most plant life, save for spiny tumbleweeds and succulents, which were still the dominant plant species when I explored.
 The primary civilization was as advanced as one could be without interstellar flight and shared the fate of the planet’s natural geography.

-I began my explorations at what I called the Ruby Temple.
-The Temple was a six-pointed building that was big enough, even now when ruined, to be seen from orbit.
+I began my explorations at what I called the Ruby Temple, which was a six-pointed building that was big enough, even now when ruined, to be seen from orbit.
 On each point were rubies, polished into the shape of tetrahedrons, which weighed hundreds of kilos.
 The entire site was a temple to a sun god, who was often represented as a red stone.

 I targeted the center of the temple as my landing point, a seared pit in the middle of a ruined metal tower.
 As I got to within one kilometer of it, I stopped to hover.
 I hypothesized that the artifact was one of the most important religious buildings on the planet.
 But it wasn’t the building that astonished me.
 In the middle of the temple ruins I discovered the ruins of a space ship engine surrounded by a courtyard piled high with coal.
 I didn’t land but instead explored the spokes of the temple where I found similar coal piles, engine ruins and precious stones.
 It took me most of one day to realize that the whole site was one gigantic coal-fueled space ship.
 The ship was so large because it is a difficult task to build coal-fired engines that can move their weight to interstellar velocities.

-The Archion civilization had gotten so very close to escape velocity, but their last-chance bet on the wrong technology failed and they went extinct.
+The Archion civilization had gotten so very close to escape velocity, but their last-chance bet on the wrong energy source, coal, failed and they went extinct.

 I vividly remember floating above this absurd folly of a coal-fired space sphip and thinking if these people wound up nowhere then where am I?
 My unfiltered answer was nowhere.
 Although it was a nihilistic realization, it wasn’t a cruel one: my investigation secured my reputation and made it easy to turn nowhere into anywhere and get by.